wangonya/wangonya.com/content/blog/arrow-this.md

 Arrow functions are therefor not suited as object methods.

 Another common problem area would be with event handlers.
-Here\'s an
+Here's an
 example:

 ```html